UniversityOfSaintThomas/Cascade_documentation/capricorn/site_setup.md

 This is the **Site Setup** documentation for the **Capricorn** template.
 When you make a new Cascade site, follow each of these steps to configure the new instance correctly.

-The global configuration files for the Capricorn template are in the root of the University of St. Thomas Instance.
+The global configuration files for the Capricorn template are in the root of the University of St. Thomas site.

 ```
 University of St. Thomas: /_shared-capricorn/
 ```

-Each site, or instance, that uses the Capricorn template also has a shared configuration in its root for things that are specific to that instance.
+Each site, or instance, that uses the Capricorn template also has a shared configuration in **its own root** for things that are specific to that instance.
 The following setup are the steps to use the global styles and make sure things like the header, footer and navigation are unique.

----

 ## Content Types